 The Youth Rep programme is an integral part of KYS and was established within a year of first opening.
 The KYS Youth Reps are a team of motivated and friendly young people from Kapiti and Paraparaumu Colleges who are in Year 13.
 They are paid and volunteer their time to work for KYS and give back to their community.
 The Youth Reps role is to be the youth friendly face of KYS, they work at the front desk after school, they help to keep KYS clean and tidy, they run and attend events initiated by KYS and local community organisations, and they are a friendly face within the college that studentscan go to if they need information about getting support.
 The Youth Reps are important members of the KYS team, keeping us up to date and current with what is happening for our young people in the Kapiti Coast area and beyond.
 Many of our youth reps have gone on to be social workers, doctors, nurses, counsellors or have even returned to work at KYS.
 New youth reps are selected every year.
 If you are interested in applying for a Youth Rep role, please contact us.

-*LGBTIA stands for Lesbian, Gay, Bisexual, Transgender, Intersex and Asexual.
+*LGBTQIA stands for Lesbian, Gay, Bisexual, Transgender, Queer, Intersex and Asexual.
 It is an acronym that covers some of the identities in our rainbow community, but certainly not all.

 KYS Annual Appeal

-Being a Charitable Trust, KYS is always trying to find new and creative ways to fund its work.
-With this in mind we launched our first ever annual street appeal – “Coining it for KYS”.
-Held in May 2015 it was a resounding success!
-Staff from KYS, Youth Reps from the local colleges and volunteers from the community all pitched in to help collect in sites around the Kapiti region from Paekakariki to Otaki.
-With all the coins collected we created an amazing coin art mural in our local Coastlands shopping mall which looked incredible and was available for public viewing all weekend.
+Being a Charitable Trust, KYS is always exploring new and creative ways to fund its work.
+With this in mind we launched our first ever annual street appeal in May 2015 – “Coining it for KYS”.
+Staff from KYS, Youth Reps from the local colleges and volunteers from the community all pitched in to help collect from sites around the Kapiti region from Paekakariki to Otaki.
+With all the coins collected from the Appeal we created an amazing coin art mural of music superstar Ed Sheeran which was displayed in our local Coastlands shopping mall, and was available for public viewing all weekend.
 See pictures here